Review of The Papers

 historical identity--though we may be less clear than Everett in saying

 what it consists of--is being safely dispersed and stored in letterpress

 Louisiana State University

 Royster, Charles.
 Review of The Papers of George Washington:

-Revolutionary War Series, Volume 1 in The Journal of Southern History,
+Colonial Series, Volumes 1-2 in The Journal of Southern History,